johnandrea/draw-bowtie-plus/README.md

 Look in the test-output directory for working examples with results.

-For example, using the Skywalker family display Leia's cousins with these options (test no.5)
+For example, using the Skywalker family as input: display Leia's cousins with these options (test no.5)
 ```
 --anc=2 --from=2 --desc=2
 ```
 Except that she has no cousins, but it does show her brother and aunt:
 ![Test no.5](test-output/5.png)